-Our firm has continued our commitment to provide a wide range of high-quality services and products to our clients.
-We believe our global and local-market footprint and expertise allow us to provide the high-quality research and voting recommendations that our clients require, and to offer a wide range of options that can support clients' diverse and complex needs.
+ISS continued our commitment to provide a wide range of high-quality services and products to our clients in 2024.
+We believe our global and local-market footprint and expertise allow us to provide the high-quality research and voting recommendations that our clients demand and also to offer a wide range of options and services that can support clients' diverse and complex needs.

-ISS' analysts provide in-depth knowledge of best practices, regulations and investor expectations, and this knowledge informs policy developments and analysis undertaken.
-In-house expertise includes proficiency on a wide range of topics relevant to our work, including board independence and composition, executive remuneration practices, shareholder rights protections, mergers and acquisitions, environmental and social matters, a variety of local market practices, and the roles of government and industry associations in setting local governance standards.
+ISS' research analysts provide in-depth knowledge of best practices, regulations and investor expectations, and this knowledge informs policy developments and analysis undertaken.
+In-house expertise includes proficiency on a wide range of topics relevant to our work, including board independence and composition, executive remuneration practices, shareholder rights protections, mergers and acquisitions, environmental and social matters, a variety of local market practices, and the roles of government and industry associations in setting local corporate governance standards.